Trilateration using Unlabeled Path or Loop Lengths: The case of edge measurement ensembles

 \subsection{Consistent with $K_{d+2}$}

-We can now complete the argument that when our data looks consistent with a single $K_{d+2}$, then we can be certain that this must be how this data arose!
-The key idea is that unless we were measuring a $K_{d+2}$, then for a generic $\p$, and using Proposition~\ref{prop:simplex2}, we should not expect to find a measurement that satisfies extra conditions.
+We can now complete the argument that when our data looks consistent with a single $K_{d+2}$, then we can be certain that this must be how this data arose.
+The key idea is that unless we were measuring a $K_{d+2}$, then for a generic $\p$, and using Proposition~\ref{prop:simplex2}, we should not expect to find a measurement that satisfies any extra algebraic condition defined using rational coefficients.